janpipek/chagallpy/README.md

 ## Usage

 There is an executable called `chagall` that does all the job.
-Currently, it places the
+Currently, it starts from current directory and places everything in `build/` output directory.